Sara Zailskas Walsh recently made a solid case for content testing. Here’s a blurb from her Medium article that summarizes the benefits:

 - Content needs to be tested

-- Content creators rarely get all their questions asked during usability testing
+- Content creators rarely get to ask all their questions during usability testing

 - In content-first design, designers need to know what the content creators are trying to convey